SurajSonawane2415/MazeBlaze/documention/README.md

 **Step 4:** Again we have two choices for adjacent Nodes (Either we can choose Node 4 with distance 10 or either we can choose Node 5 with distance 15) so choose Node with minimum distance.
-In this step Node 4 is Minimum distance adjacent Node, so marked it as visited and add up the distance.
+In this step Node 4 is the Minimum distance adjacent to Node, so mark it as visited and add up the distance.
 Distance: Node 0 -> Node 1 -> Node 3 -> Node 4 = 2 + 5 + 10 = 17

 ![Screenshot from 2023-10-31 23-52-29](https://github.com/SurajSonawane2415/MazeBlaze/assets/132119263/d1aa3257-d4ae-4273-8042-549f5d6bbf98)